top of page

 Chart of End Times Parousia The Day of the Lord The Missing Key

 The three key claims, along with the additional insight noted above, in many ways overlap, undergird, and support one another, leading to the undeniable common-sense conclusion of the imminent and simultaneous occurrence of the Rapture and broad Day of the Lord.
-The righteous are removed and immediately a series of divine judgments begin to fall upon the wicked who are left behind.
+In other words, at the beginning of the broad Day, the righteous are removed and immediately a series of divine judgments begin to fall upon the wicked who are left behind.
 These judgments escalate progressively and culminate in the Second Coming “proper” at the end of the Tribulation.

 It is astonishing to recognize the simplicity of this understanding and its pervasive nature throughout the scriptures.
+It is the clear pattern given to us by Jesus, which is then repeated and built upon in the subsequent epistles.
 Once you grasp this template, it becomes impossible to ignore.
 We even find it established in the Old Testament in the form of prophetic typology – which is later interpreted for us by Jesus Himself in the gospels.
 He would explicitly define these “types” as teaching tools as He began to disclose prophetic revelation concerning His future Parousia (coming).
 We will only be able to briefly examine two such examples in this article.

 The Flood of Noah’s Day

-The first typological example of simultaneous judgment and deliverance is Noah’s Flood, which Jesus relies upon in His teachings on eschatology.
+The first typological example of simultaneous judgment and deliverance is Noah’s Flood, which Jesus uses as a pattern for His Parousia as He introduces His teachings on eschatology.
 When we look back at the original Genesis account, it is clear that the righteous (Noah and his family) entered the ark on the same day that the judgment began to fall on the wicked.

 11 In the six hundredth year of Noah’s life, in the second month, on the seventeenth day of the month, on that day all the fountains of the great deep burst open, and the floodgates of the sky were opened. … 13 On this very same day Noah, Shem, Ham, and Japheth, the sons of Noah, and Noah’s wife and the three wives of his sons with them, entered the ark. -Genesis 7:11, 13 (NASB)